hollisakins/Justice_League_Code/Analysis/RamPressure/README.md

 This script runs particle tracking on a particular satellite in a particular simulation, which are specified at the command line (e.g. `python particletracking.py h329 11`).
 The code tracks gas particles, starting at the snapshot where the satellite first crosses 2 Rvir from its host and ending at redshift 0.
 Gas particles that are tracked are *those that are in the satellite for at least one snapshot in this range*.

-> plot_gen.py

-This script generates (and saves) plots of tracked gas particles and satellite orbits for a simulation/satellite specified as a bash argument.

 > runall.sh

 This script is used to run multiple particle tracking scripts in parallel, using the `&` bash syntax.
 This can greatly speed up the process of running particle tracking on multiple galaxies, but also uses a lot more computational resources.
 I wouldn't recommend running more than 5 at a time on `quirm`.

+> plot_gen_orbits.py

+This script generates (and saves) plots of tracked gas particles and satellite orbits for a simulation/satellite specified as a bash argument.
+Saves files to `plots/orbits/{sim}_{haloid}_orbit.pdf`.

+> plot_gen_fractions.py

+This script generates (and saves) plots of fractions of gas states over time, for a simulation/satellite specified as a bash argument.
+Saves files to `plots/fractions/{sim}_{haloid}_fractions.pdf`.

+> ParticleTrackingPlots.ipynb

+Working notebook to mess with plots and analyze data.

 ## Data